eacunha/chatbots/README.md

 # Chatbots
-List of already implemented chatbots using webchat:
+List of implemented chatbots using webchat:

 <ul style="list-style-type:circle;">
   <li><a href="botmake.html">botmake.io</a></li>